Reviewed by: Dave Clarke, MD, & Steve Roach, MD

-Dave Clarke, M.D., epileptologist, and director of the Comprehensive Pediatric Epilepsy Program, keeps the engine running.
+Dave Clarke, MD, epileptologist and Director of the Comprehensive Pediatric Epilepsy Center, keeps the engine running.
 Among his many duties, Dr. Clarke educates, advocates, manages, and conducts clinical research to further the treatment of children with epilepsy.
 He places an emphasis on communication between his team of specialists, referring physicians and families to ensure a complete picture of health and care is being delivered.

 Janet Wilson, PNP, advanced pediatric nurse practitioner, specializes in children with epilepsy being treated with the ketogenic diet.
 “We have one of the largest ketogenic diet programs in the nation.
 Our team was trained by world-class experts in the keto diet.
 At the heart of our program, we have two dieticians who, combined, have over 25 years of experience treating patients with the keto diet, and that’s pretty much unheard of.
 We work together to be sure we choose the best diet for that patient and that family,” says Wilson.